pasindu-2002/Secure-CRUD-Application-GAHDSE232F-011/README.md

 - **Content Security Policy**: Implemented to mitigate XSS attacks.
 - **HTTPS**: Ensure secure transmission of data over the network.

+## Acknowledgments

+- Thanks to [OWASP](https://owasp.org) for their comprehensive security guidelines.
+- Special thanks to the open-source community for their support and resources.

 ## Links